Download the PowerPoint presentation of this module

 This module addresses the role of educational developers in the development, embedding, and critical appraisal of intended international learning outcomes (IILOs) in the higher education curriculum.
-The module focuses on the constructive alignment of IILOs for Intercultural and Global Competencies, with teaching and learning activities and assessment.
+The module focuses on the constructive alignment of IILOs for Intercultural and Global Competences with teaching and learning activities and assessment.

 The module begins with a reflective group exercise regarding the key concepts of constructive alignment and their implications for an internationalised course design.
 The concepts are taken forward in a series of interactive activities that guide the participants to develop an understanding of challenges, strategies and resources to support the formulation, mapping, and critical appraisal of IILOs in different courses or programmes of studies.
 Participants reflect on real-life teaching contexts by discussing an authentic video case study of a lecturer seeking support in aligning IILOs with her teaching and assessment activities.

-The final part of the workshop provides participants with time for individual reflection on their experiences and challenges in their own context, as well as focuses on the support given to each other during the earlier activities.
+The final part of the workshop provides participants with time for individual reflection on their experiences and challenges in their own context, as well as focusing on the support given to each other during the earlier activities.
 This sharing of experiences helps participants to develop an individual plan to make a positive impact on the internationalisation of course design within their own working practice.

 In this way, the module integrates pedagogical and didactic concepts with specific challenges for internationalising course design and aligning IILOs, teaching and learning activities, and assessment methods.